Judge poised to instruct jury in case of woman facing terror charges

 Dughmosh is also charged with leaving Canada for the purpose of committing a criminal offence in connection with an attempted trip to Syria in April 2016.

-The statement also says Dughmosh began contemplating an attack in Toronto about a year after her return and quickly began to build an arsenal of storebought and homemade weapons.
-It says she also made an ISIS banner using black spray paint.
+The statement also says Dughmosh began contemplating an attack in Toronto about a year after her return and quickly began to build an arsenal of store-bought and homemade weapons.
+It says she also made an ISIL banner using black spray paint.

 On June 3, 2017, Dughmosh decided to move forward with an attack and packed several bags with makeshift weapons, including a hammer, 31 metal barbecue skewers, 76 straws with screws glued to the tip, scissors and a child’s shovel “converted to claws,” the statement says.